xxcpeter/xxcpeter.github.io/_pages/about.md

 - *2017.09 - 2021.06*, Minor in Finance, School of Entreprenuership and Management, ShanghaiTech University, China.

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 Paper on multi-task decentralized ISCC inference is accepted by IEEE Transactions on Wireless Computing (TWC).
 - *2023.08*: &nbsp;🎉🎉 Paper on decentralized full duplex aircomp is accepted and will be presented at 2023 IEEE Global Communications Conference (GLOBECOM), Kuala Lumpur, Malaysia.
 - *2023.06*: &nbsp;🎉🎉 Paper on ISAC enabled collaborative edge inference is accepted by IEEE Transactions on Wireless Computing (TWC).